Podcast Episode 105 Transcript – The Rego Brothers

 Ken: That’s why he goes first.

 Mike: Yeah, I’ll do the first part.
-We started and it’ll be twenty years in July that we started the Araca Group.
+We started, and it’ll be twenty years in July, that we started the Araca Group.
 The Araca Group really came out of a passion for theatre that Matthew and I, and our third partner, Hank Unger had since we were kids.
 We grew up in Cleveland, Ohio.
-We put on shows in the basement and the local community theatre and we all did a production of The Music Man together in 1985 and yeah, we studied theatre in college.
+We put on shows in the basement and the local community theatre, and we all did a production of The Music Man together in 1985 and yeah, we studied theatre in college.
 Matthew went to Michigan, Hank and I went in Syracuse.
-We were actors, directors, musicians came to New York really with that, with that idea, “Hey we’re going to work in theatre somehow and as we one got to New York and started doing our stuff.
-We started putting on our own shows.
-We started a not-for-profit theatre company called Upscreen Productions and rented you know, probably little basement and abandoned garages and all the stuff that you do when you’re starting out.
+We were actors, directors, musicians.
+We came to New York really with that, with that idea, “Hey we’re going to work in theatre somehow,” and as we got to New York and started doing our stuff, we started putting on our own shows.
+We started a not-for-profit theatre company called Upscreen Productions and rented you know, probably a little basement and abandoned garages and all the stuff that you do when you’re starting out.
 The more we kept putting on our own shows, that we might be acting it or directing it or whatever.
 The more we realized that what we actually were good at was the instigating of a project.
-We, coming up on idea and getting a bunch of people to go from A to B which we learned was producing, right?
+The coming up with an idea and getting a bunch of people to go from A to B which we learned was producing, right?
 We liked producing the show even more than actually trying to be the artistic creatives within the show.
 So cut to a couple years later, Matthew got his MBA.
 I went and got a law degree.
 It was 1997 and we had these degrees and we have this passion for theatre.
 So we said, what are we going to do, are we going to get jobs?
 I don’t know what kind of jobs you get, or are we going take this not-for-profit concept and say, “Hey, can we try to do this and make some money.”
-And we create a commercial theatrical production company and those who have been around long enough back in the day, Off Broadway.
-We could sort of make money doing it.
+And we create a commercial theatrical production company and those who have been around long enough back in the day, Off Broadway, we could sort of make money doing it.
 I heard you talk about it time and time again.
 Well we were kind of in that sweet spot in the mid 90’s, when there were shows being produced that you could envision, recouping.
 You could envision getting your money back for investors and you could say, “Wow this might actually work”.
-So we started very small shows, Off Off Broadway, but with some great young playwrights.
+So we started very small shows, Off-Off-Broadway, but with some great young playwrights.
 Our first show was a play by David Auburn called Skyscraper.
 It was the show right before Proof.
 Sadly.
 But it was good enough that we got some great actors involved with it, great designers, we did well enough that we could do it again.

-Matt: And a lot of the contacts that we made in the early days, are still the people we work with today, I mean, you know, Boneau Bryan Brown, allowed us to use one of their associates press agents, to help us out on Skyscraper, we’ve used, Boneau Bryan Brown on every show ever since.
-They have no reason to do that, other than they were generous and kind guys and really helped us out and David Auburn was the guy who actually introduced us to Urinetown at Fringe Festival.
-He went to college with Greg Kotis and Mark Hollmann at the University of Chicago.
-And it kind of goes on and on, even in like people who came to see Skyscraper downtown because of the Boneau Bryan Brown connection we got like ten reviews in major newspapers for our first Off Off Broadway play ever.
-You know the New York Times, Daily News, The Post, News Day, they all reviewed it because we had Boneau Bryan Brown connection and that really put us on the map in such a great way that those relationships even our first investors.
-When we developed Vagina Monologues couple of years later, which is the first show we ever went up to outside people for [inaudible], we said here’s our business plan, we believe in this show, we believe that it can actually recoup and run Off Broadway and those investors were all there on opening night of Skyscraper and they’re like, you guys are doing something that we believe in and those six investors in Vagina Monologues had invested in every other show we’ve done ever since.
+Matt: And a lot of the contacts that we made in the early days, are still the people we work with today.
+I mean, you know, Boneau Bryan Brown, allowed us to use one of their associate press agents, to help us out on Skyscraper, and we’ve used, Boneau Bryan Brown on every show ever since.
+They have no reason to do that, other than they were generous and kind guys and really helped us out.
+David Auburn was the guy who actually introduced us to Urinetown at Fringe Festival, because he went to college with Greg Kotis and Mark Hollmann at the University of Chicago.
+And it kind of goes on and on.
+Even the people who came to see Skyscraper downtown because of the Boneau Bryan Brown connection, we got like ten reviews in major newspapers for our first Off-Off-Broadway play ever.
+You know the New York Times, Daily News, The Post, News Day, they all reviewed it because we had Boneau Bryan Brown face on it.
+And that really put us on the map in such a great way that those relationships, even our first investors, when we did the Vagina Monologues couple of years later, which is the first show we ever went up to outside people for capital, we said here’s our business plan, we believe in this show, we believe that it can actually recoup and run Off-Broadway and those investors were all there on opening night of Skyscraper and they’re like, you guys are doing something that we believe in and those six investors in Vagina Monologues have invested in every other show we’ve done ever since.
 So…

 Ken: You made a lot of money with that Vagina Monologues.